Monday, September 30, 2019

 Friday, September 27, 2019

-5 thing Friday - garden plans, Stubby, corks, owl pillow, homebody me
+5 thing Friday - garden plans, Stubby, cork art, owl pillow, homebody me

 Recently we visited my sister in Georgetown and were admiring her Pride of Barbados shrubs out front.
 She never even planted them there - she says they just appeared and started growing!